hallorant/bigmit/model1usb/README.md

 * The power switch still works (so does the reset).

+## MEAN WELL power supply is recomended

+The modification creates the ability to use USB power, but I recommend you setup a [MEAN WELL RS-15-5 AC to DC power supply](https://www.amazon.com/gp/product/B005T6UJBU).
+This has very low ripple and noise (on par with the original power brick).
+It also works on AC power worldwide.
+One of these can power a keyboard and an expansion interface in my tests.

+My experience leads to this rule of thumb.
+If you changed the memory and have a 5V only keyboard a USB charger tends to work fine as power.
+If you want to use an expansion interface, or you kept the 4116 memory (using a DC-to-DC converter) then you need to use the MEAN WELL.

+## Two modification options

+There are two options, one I consider GOOD and the other BAD:

+**(OPTION GOOD)** This replaces the 4116 memory with either 4517 (16K) or 6665
+(64K used as 16K).
+This simplifies the modification and allows the entire computer to run off 5V DC power.
+I've had far less trouble with this modification.

+**(OPTION BAD)** keeps the 4116 memory in the computer but requires a small DC-to-DC converter.
+I've found this is less successful, and more trouble.
+It seems to only work with the MEAN WELL linear power supply (where you have clean power and can dial in the voltage to about 5.1V.
+This also tends to bring out weaknesses in the video sync logic.
+Be prepared to swap out Z5, Z6, and Z57 with new chips.

 ## A word of caution

 I strongly suggest starting with a working Model 1.
 Do not do this modification